Stay Ahead of the Game: How to Identify a Tree in Need of Removal

 FAQs

-What are the symptoms of a diseased tree?
+What are the warning signs of a dying tree?

-Common signs of disease on trees include dying leaves, wilted or yellowed branches, and mushroom growth at the bottom of the tree.
+The most common signs of disease in trees include yellowing leaves, wilted branches, and mushrooms growing at the base of the tree.

 Conclusion